Tillicum Village

-Tillicum Village is a Puget Sound area visitor attraction located on Blake Island, a Washington State Park accessible only by boat, which is off the shore of Seattle, Washington.
+Tillicum Village was a Puget Sound area visitor attraction located on Blake Island, a Washington State Park accessible only by boat, which is off the shore of Seattle, Washington, United States.
 Founded in 1962 by Bill Hewitt, control of Tillicum Village was sold to Argosy Cruises in 2009.
 Argosy Cruises operated the Tillicum Excursion, a four-hour cruise from Pier 55 in central Seattle to Tillicum Village and back, from 2009 to 2021.

 Facilities and tourism

 Tillicum Village occupies approximately 5 acres (2 ha) of leased land within Blake Island State Park.
 The Tillicum Excursion includes a greeting from Tillicum village employees costumed in Northwest Coastal Native tribal costume.
 Outside the longhouse, visitors are given a cup of clams and broth (clam nectar).
 Inside, the longhouse is decorated in art by members of Northwest Coastal Natives and a cooking display shows whole salmon being cooked on cedar stakes over an alder wood fire in a traditional style.
 Guests eat a buffet meal featuring the just-cooked salmon, after which a 25-minute performance is provided including filmed storytelling by Roger Fernandes of the Klallam tribe illustrated by the Tillicum Village dancers, who wear traditional masks.
 After the performance, visitors can interact with the performers and walk along the beaches and trails of the island.

 Visitors can also camp on Blake Island and visit the Tillicum Village longhouse independently.